caktus/etlman/README.md

 ```

 **7. Migrate and Create a super user**
-Note: When creating a super user, you must provide an email address.
+**Note**: When creating a super user, you must provide an email address.
 If you fail to provide an email address, you will not be able to verify your account (via the link in the email printed to the console) nor login to the system.

 ```
 python manage.py migrate